 Tubbataha can only be dived between March and June.
 Outside of this period the seas can be too rough.
 The Visayas regions of Cebu, Malapascua, Dumaguete and Bohol can be dived all year round, but their peak season is January to May, when there is less chance of rain.
 Dolphins are more frequently seen from March to June, and December to June is for hammerhead sharks at Cabilao and Malapascua.
 The Mimaropa region of Palawan, Mindoro, Romblon, and Anilao is also a year round destination, but best conditions are found between December and April.
 Consult our detailed dive site pages for more details on the diving season of each Philippine destination.

-Review our map below of the Philippines' location in the world.
+Review our maps below of the Philippines' location in the world.
+Here, you will find information on how to get to the Philippines.

 Depth: 5 - >40m